ilya-kavalenka/RECSEN/README.md

 ### Unexpected Messages

 Unexpected messages are rejected with an exception on the send side to prevent protocol control flow violation.
-Unexpected messages on the receive side cause automatic client-server session termination with an error message.
+Unexpected messages on the receive side cause automatic client-server session termination.

 ### Threading